haerfest/figforth-wp2/README-WP2.md

     +---+---+---+---+---+---+---+--/--+---+---+
     0   1   2   3   4   5                31  32  offset

-A node's status is represented by the ASCII code of a character, which at the look of it have a bearing on English words.
+A node's status is represented by the ASCII code of a character, which by the look of it has a bearing on English words.
 The following are used by the BIOS:

 Status | Meaning
 -------|--------